cloudflare/cloudflare-docs-engine/README.md

 - Workers Docs (content) – Either [@cloudflare/workers-docs](https://github.com/cloudflare/workers-docs) or (-content)

-Soon after that, Workers Docs engine will be renamed [@cloudflare/cloudflare-docs-engine](https://github.com/cloudflare/cloudflare-docs-engine), and other Cloudflare products besides Workers will begin using it.
+Soon after that, Workers Docs engine will be renamed [@cloudflare/cloudflare-docs-engine](https://github.com/cloudflare/cloudflare-docs-engine), and other Cloudflare products in addition to Workers will begin using it.

 ## Developing locally

-For now, please see the instructions for Gatsby’s default starter](https://github.com/gatsbyjs/gatsby-starter-default).
+For now, please see the instructions for [Gatsby’s default starter](https://github.com/gatsbyjs/gatsby-starter-default).

 ## Documentation (for the documentation)